bortiznine/Social-Media-Project-API/src/main/java/ReadUs.md

 4/12/21:
 reorganizing the code to ensure that users can only edit their own posts and comments.
 Make sure no hackers got in.

+4/13/21:
+Figuring out how to not have users react more than once to a post.
+A solution must be met.
+Getting password was thought to be challenge as we expected it to be more endearing to get data passed properly but proved to be simple.
 </p>
 <br>
 <h2 span style="color: limegreen">What To Follow Up With Next Meet Up</h2>